-If the help text does not fit on one page (1/2 is then displayed at the upper right, for example), press the HELP PAGE soft key to scroll to the second page.
+If the help text does not fit on one page (e.g. 1/2 is displayed in the upper right-hand corner), press the HELP PAGE soft key to scroll to the second page.

 To exit the help text, press the HELP key again.